-Industry exposures are incorporated in CATRADER.
-Clients can input their exposure data into CATRADER as sums insured, and CATRADER will utilize the information to calculate the company's share of estimated industry losses.
+Industry exposures are incorporated in Touchstone Re.
+Clients can input their exposure data into these applications as sums insured, and this information will be utilized to calculate the company's share of estimated industry losses.
 A comparison can be made against the users detailed loss estimates from Touchstone for reasonability/benchmark checking.
 (See the example results graphs below).
 However, some differences to note are: